Indicia-Team/indicia-docs-rest-api/resources/annotation.rst

     question that needs answering.
   * authorName* - name of the comment author.
   * dateTime* - ISO 8601 date format for the timestamp of the annotation.
+  * lastEditDate - returns the date and time time of last edit.

 An example annotation object is: